jonathanmeneses/simple_workout_rails/project_notes/rails8plan.md

 ---

 ## Phase 1: Project Setup & Core Models (Weeks 1-2)

+### Phase 1 Goals:
+- [ ] Create initial models necessary to represent workout programs
+- [ ] Create initial controllers that support generation of workout programs
+- [ ] Support creation and attachment of workout sessions to workout programs
+- [ ] Support creation and aattachment of exercsies to workout sessions
+- [ ] Build workout program generation engine fthat includes all 3 levels

+### Phase 1 Non-Goals:
+- **Storing Results**: We don't need to store user workout results
+- **Custom Exercise Selection**: We don't need to customize exercises based on what's available to users
+- **Non-standard programs**: We'll focus on lifting initially, so we can keep it well scoped
+- **Ultra-optimized prescription**: We don't need to worry about super-setting, circuits, couplets, etc.
+- **Beautiful front end**: We have a way to display our exercises.
+We'll work on the front end later

 ### ✅ Beginner Checklist
 1. **Create your Rails project**